 Many people find it easier to fill in the blanks of a testimonial template, using the words as writing prompts to help structure their thinking.
 Here are a few common testimonial template to make things easier.4 easy ways to write a testimonial: Speak it; Video it; Jot it; Use a template #testimonialsClick To Tweet

-How to Write a Testimonial About a Person
+How to Write a LinkedIn or Other Testimonial About a Person

 If a person asks you to write a LinkedIn recommendation for them, or you are asked by an employee (or past employee) to write a testimonial for them, there are a few things you need to cover.